OmerBenHamo1/Employee-Management/README.md

 $database = "employees_management";

 ### Step 4: Set Up the Frontend
-1.Navigate to the frontend folder
+1. Navigate to the frontend folder
-2.Install the dependencies : npm install
+2. Install the dependencies : npm instal
-3.Start the development server : npm star
+3. Start the development server : npm start
 4. Access the application at : http://localhost:3000

-Use the interface to:
+### Use the interface to:
-View employees.
+1. View employees.
-Add new employees.
+2. Add new employees.
-Update existing employee details.
+3. Update existing employee details.
-Delete employees.
+4. Delete employees.

-*Author* :
+### Author :
 Omer Ben Hamo
 GitHub: OmerBenHamo1